voscarmv/conference_page/README.md

 ## 📝 License

-This project is [MIT](https://opensource.org/licenses/MIT) licensed, excepet for the icons and images.
+This project is [MIT](https://opensource.org/licenses/MIT) licensed, except for the icons and images.